 Some organizations allocate a lot of time and effort for partner planning.
 This ensures that their partner managers and account managers have a blueprint to start the year right.

 That said, partner planning is ideal when it includes action plans and operational instructions that will actually be followed.
 This could be a timeline of projects and meetings with your partners and clients for initiatives that can increase revenue.
-This can also cover target gross margins and revenue that you plan to accomplish.
+This can also cover the target gross margins and revenue that you plan to accomplish.

 Unfortunately, some account plans are left on the shelves.